RaceMOP: Mapless Online Path Planning for Multi-Agent Autonomous Racing using Residual Policy Learning: Conclusion

 We presented RaceMOP, a map-less online path planner for multi-agent autonomous racing.
 RaceMOP combines an \gls*{apf} planner with a learned residual policy.
 Our results demonstrate that RaceMOP clearly outperforms comparable, map-less planners with a collision ratio of $I_C$\,=\,\SI{0.33}{\percent} and $I_C$\,=\,\SI{0.42}{\percent} for training and test racetracks, respectively.
 A key component of RaceMOP's strong performance is the presented novel method for policy fusion in probability space that uses a truncated Gaussian distribution.
 RaceMOP's advantage is its ability to make long-horizon decisions despite lacking map data, where naive planners fail.

 Our future work includes testing RaceMOP against various opponent strategies and eventually transferring our method to a real-world race with multiple F1TENTH cars.
 Additionally, we plan an ablation study on RaceMOP's architecture as incorporating an \gls*{rnn} can improve training efficiency and performance for interaction-rich environments \cite{trumpp2023efficient}.
+Another interesting aspect will be to incorporate continuous action-mapping techniques for safe learning \cite{theile2024learning} into our method.